bitfliq/esphome-econet-wiki/Schematics.md

 Please make sure to power the RS485 module with 3.3V because it affects the TTL (transistor-transistor logic) voltage between RS485 module and ESP.

-If you have a module with a flow control pin you need to the following in your yaml (you need to match the actual pin you used):
+If you have a module with a flow control pin you need to add the following in your yaml (you need to match the actual pin you used):

 ```yaml
 econet: